 Latkes (sans sour cream) were a common accompaniment for meat leftovers that might not otherwise be enough to go around.
 Latkes (with sour cream) were the center of a traditional dairy meal.

-Latkes work best when the potatoes are old because old spuds are more watery and brown better than new ones, probably because their starch has begun converting to sugar.
+Latkes work best when the potatoes are old because old spuds are more watery and brown better than new ones, probably because their sugar has begun converting to starch.
 Grandma’s general rule of thumb was

 eaters-1 = number of potatoes, and